Finding the perfect ergonomic keyboard for you

 Keyboards that stand out to me

 The keyboard in the picture is the Kyria.
-It's sold on splitkb.com.
-The Kyria has a very aggressive pinky stagger, which I like.
+It’s sold on splitkb.com.
+The Kyria has a very aggressive pinky stagger and a wide thumb cluster, which I like.
 Additionally, splitkb

 has a buy guide that walks you through all the components you have to buy, which helps a novice builder a lot.